 - 1. When preparing written reports, members should review their recordings as a resource. - 2.
-Members shallmay not retain personal copies of recordings. - Members shallmay not use the fact that a recording was made as a reason to write a less detailed report. - 4.
-Supervisors are authorized to review relevant recordings any time they are investigating alleged misconduct or reports of meritorious conduct or whenever such recordings would be beneficial in reviewing the member's performance. - 5.
-Recorded files may also be reviewed for the following purposes: - a. (a) Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation, or criminal investigation - b. (b) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case - c. (c) By media personnel with permission of the Chief Safety Officer or the authorizedChief Safety Officer's designee
+Members may not retain personal copies of recordings. - 3.
+Members may not use the fact that a recording was made as a reason to write a less detailed report.

-- d. (d) In compliance with a public records request, if permitted, and in accordance with the Records Maintenance and Release Policy - e.
+- 4. Supervisors are authorized to review relevant recordings any time they are investigating alleged misconduct or reports of meritorious conduct or whenever such recordings would be beneficial in reviewing a member's performance. - 5.
+Recorded files may also be reviewed for the following purposes - a.
+Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation, or criminal investigation - b.
+Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case - c.
+By media personnel with permission of the Chief Safety Officer or the Chief Safety Officer's designee - d.
+In compliance with a public records request, if permitted, and in accordance with the Records Maintenance and Release Policy - e.
 In particular cases with educational or training significance, pursuant to department training protocol with permission of the recording officer, Chief of Police and Chief Safety Officer along with appropriate redactions of the identities of individuals recorded on audio or video in the footage.
 Such use shall be logged and included in the monthly audits performed by the Body-worn Camera Coordinator. - 6.
-All recordings should be reviewed by the The University Police GRAMA Coordinator or designee shall review a recording from a body-worn camera or personal recording device prior to public release (see the Records Maintenance and Release Policy).
-Recordings that unreasonably violate a person's privacy or sense of dignity should not be publicly released unless disclosure is required by law or by order of the court, with appropriate redactions.
+The University Police GRAMA Coordinator or designee shall review a recording from a body-worn camera or personal recording device prior to public release (see the Records Maintenance and Release Policy).
+Recordings that unreasonably violate a person's privacy should not be publicly released unless disclosure is required by law or by order of the court, with appropriate redactions.